HuiziRen1117/Machine-Operating-Status-Classification_Sound-Recognition/README.md

 ### Neural Network

 I use Keras to build a 1D convolutional Neural Network to train our data.
 In order to better differentiate the classes, *Sigmoid* transformation is applied at the output layer and each iteration is evaluated with loss function *"binary_crossentropy"*.
 During many iterations people may want to keep a record of the best model so they can call later, so I added a line of code specifying the modelcheckpoint which only saves the best results.
 Early stopper is also setted for faster speed.
+I have also noticed that bigger matrix after MFCC transformation will generate better prediction results by Neural Network

 ![8](https://user-images.githubusercontent.com/38633055/41064310-b8e9a4fe-69ca-11e8-966c-565355da82f6.PNG)